This last Wednesday, August 9, 2017,

 - The IRS’s formerly used “Twenty Factor” test

-- New IRS tests, including Behavioral Control, Financial Control, and Type
+New IRS tests, including Behavioral Control, Financial Control, and Type of

 - IRS Safe Harbor for independent contractors, both existing and new

 - Removal of Department of Labor 2015 and 2016 guidelines